 Greyfield Wood, High Littleton, BS39 6YE

 These 90 acres of woodland were once part of the Earl of Warwick’s hunting estate before it became part of local coal mining activity.
-These days the area is great for walkers who want a picturesque patch of countryside to soak up some autumnal ambience.
-From the car park, it’s a short walk along wide paths (once working routes and tramways), through ancient trees and across a field to the highlight of the walk, Stephen’s Vale waterfall.
+These days the area is great for walkers who want child friendly waterfalls and a picturesque patch of countryside to soak up some autumnal ambience.
+From the car park, it’s a short trek along wide paths (once working routes and tramways), through ancient trees and across a field to the highlight of the hike, Greyfield Woods waterfall.

 Westonbirt The National Arboretum